CSALS/substack-for-whatsapp/README.md

-# Dhindora - Announce it to the world (Substack for India)
+# Dhindora - Announce it to the world

 ## Installation